A person laughing with their eyes closed, Dutch landscape in the background

-Everything about animals
+Everything about Animals

 A corgi looking up at the camera Took Lemonade to the park for playtime with Norman and Hovis.
 They make easy friends.
 Their parents kept commenting on Lemonade’s eyes.
 Made me think of this photo.